SitecoreNA/Sitecore-CDP-Scripts/Experiences/Web/readme.md

+# **How to "install" a demo bar**

+Copy and paste the provided code for the demo bar into a Sitecore Web Experience.

+Then either "preview" or set the Experience live.

+***Add Page Targeting if you are using a shared enviorment.***

 # Slide out demo bar:

 The slide out demo bar let's you do the actions you can see in the screenshot.